adriaabril/read-app/README.md

 - Enter a query related to the uploaded document.

 - The system will search and return the most relevant answer based on embeddings and FAISS indexing.

+## Future implementations
+- Implement a database

+- Improve the way the text gets processed to provide more precise answers